West Bengal: Education

-Some of the notable schools in the city are: Ramakrishna Mission Narendrapur, Baranagore Ramakrishna Mission, Sister Nivedita Girls' School, Hindu School, Hare School, La Martiniere Calcutta, Calcutta Boys' School, St. James' School (Kolkata), South Point School, Techno India Group Public School, St. Xavier's Collegiate School, and Loreto House, Loreto Convent, Pearl Rosary School are some of which rank among the best schools in the country.
+Some of the notable schools in Kolkata are–Ramakrishna Mission Narendrapur, Baranagore Ramakrishna Mission, Sister Nivedita Girls' School, Hindu School, Hare School, La Martiniere Calcutta, Calcutta Boys' School, St. James' School (Kolkata), South Point School, St. Xavier's Collegiate School, Loreto House, and Loreto Convent.
+In a 2014 review by the Education World magazine, some of these schools are ranked among the best schools in the country.
 Many of the schools in Kolkata and Darjeeling are colonial-era establishments housed in buildings that are exemplars of neo-classical architecture.
 Darjeeling's schools include: St. Paul's, St. Joseph's North Point, Goethals Memorial School, and Dow Hill in Kurseong.

 West Bengal has eighteen universities.
 Kolkata has played a pioneering role in the development of the modern education system in India.
 It was the gateway to the revolution of European education during the British Raj.
-Sir William Jones established the Asiatic Society in 1794 to promote oriental studies.
-People such as Ram Mohan Roy, David Hare, Ishwar Chandra Vidyasagar, Alexander Duff and William Carey played leading roles in setting up modern schools and colleges in the city.
+William Jones established the Asiatic Society in 1794 to promote oriental studies.
+Various reformers and educationalists such as Ram Mohan Roy, David Hare, Ishwar Chandra Vidyasagar, Alexander Duff and William Carey played leading roles in setting up modern schools and colleges in the city.

 The University of Calcutta, the oldest and one of the most prestigious public universities in India, has 136 affiliated colleges.
 Fort William College was established in 1810.
-The Hindu College was established in 1817.
+The Hindu College (now Presidency University) was established in 1817.
 The Lady Brabourne College was established in 1939.
 The Scottish Church College, the oldest Christian liberal arts college in South Asia, started in 1830.
 The Vidyasagar College was established in 1872 and was the first purely Indian-run private college in India.
-In 1855 the Hindu College was renamed the Presidency College.
-The state government granted it university status in 2010 and it was renamed Presidency University.
+In 1855, the Hindu College was renamed to the Presidency College.
+The state government granted it university status in 2010 and it was renamed as Presidency University.
 Kazi Nazrul University was established in 2012.
 The University of Calcutta and Jadavpur University are prestigious technical universities.
 Visva-Bharati University at Santiniketan is a central university and an institution of national importance.